TaylanTatli/KoboHighlights/README.md

     pnpm install
     ```

-3. Start the development server:
+3. (Optional) Create a `.env` file in the root directory and add your environment variables:

     ```sh
+    NEXT_PUBLIC_NOTION_PAGE_ID=your_notion_page_id
+    NEXT_PUBLIC_NOTION_API_KEY=your_notion_api_key
+    ```

+    This is only necessary if you want to predefine your page ID and API key.
+If you don't create this file, you will need to enter your page ID and API key when you send annotations to Notion.
+These values will be saved to local storage for next time.

+4. Start the development server:

+    ```sh
     pnpm run dev
     ```

-4. Open your browser and navigate to `http://localhost:3000`.

 ## Usage

+1. Open your browser and navigate to `http://localhost:3000`.
-1. Upload your `KoboReader.sqlite` file.
+2. Upload your `KoboReader.sqlite` file.
-2. View and manage your highlights.
+3. View the list of books and their highlights.
+4. Optionally, send highlights to Notion by entering your Notion Page ID and API Key, or download them to your PC.

 ## Docker Usage